Noobify2012/Drippy-text/res/Readme.md

 - A player will always want to pick up all treasure and doesn't have a limit to how much treasure they can carry.
 There is no point in not picking up all treasure in a cave.

 - The player does not care about any treasure or nodes in the cave that serves as the end point.

+- A cave will only have 1 monster because they are solitary creatures.

+- A cave or tunnel will only have 1 arrow in it if it does have an arrow.
+This is to prevent the player from having tons of arrows and shooting them everywhere.
+The player will have to be strategic about how they use those arrows.

 # Limitations
 - The player cannot pick up treasure or arrows in the final cave.
 The program will terminate because they have reached the end point.